.com En Español

-Much of the information on this site has been drawn from the body of work of James Strole and Bernadeane of People Unlimited.
+Much of the information on this site has been drawn from the body of work of James Strole and Bernadeane, who started the People Unlimited community in 1996, and Charles Brown.
 This is because, to my knowledge, they are the only people whose lives and work have been devoted to inspiring a passionate living of physical immortality on a day-to-day basis - not only in themselves, but with everyone they meet who has the desire for an unlimited life.

 Typically there are two approaches to physical immortality.
 The first requires preparing ourselves to be immortal through ritual, purification and enlightenment.
 The second relies on scientific advances to bring about "indefinite" life extension, which is considered by many to be the same as physical immortality.
 With both approaches though, physical immortality is seen as a future state, they both include the caveat that death may still occur through accident, disease or violence, and they both assume that physical immortality as a lone identity is possible.

 But to be physically immortal means to stop death working in our own bodies - and to do that we have to eliminate any possibility from our cells.
 If we remain open to accidental or violent death, and continue to accept them as part of the human condition, then physical immortality will continue to elude us.
 It's not a question of living for as long as we can avoid death - physical immortality is living without end.
 It's not that we become invulnerable or unkillable, it's that we have no place in ourselves for death in any form.

 This is why there is so much confusion about this subject.
 For most people the idea of living longer than the supposedly alloted three-score-and-ten may be attractive, but they have a tough time stating just how much longer they would consider to be acceptable.